Westworld episode 4 recap and breakdown: The Man in Black returns

 Continuing the "who are you" theme from last week, we see William haunted by Dolores and the ghost of his daughter Emily asking, "William.
 Who are you?"
 To which he replies, "I know you're not real.
 I know who the fuck I am."
 The sequence is gorgeously shot with an extreme ultrawide-angle lens that distorts his house and literally bends his reality.

 Emily reminds William that everyone who cared about him is dead: herself, mom, grandpa, Logan.
-Katja Herbers as Emily navigates this scene masterfully hitting emotional intensity like an opera singer nailing a high note in an aria.
 Emily's confrontation of her father plays like a scene from MacBeth.
 It's intense, raw, and confounding.
 My favorite moments in Westworld are when genuine emotion comes out from under all the puzzle pieces and this was definitely one of those moments.

-There is a coyness here, too.
 At the end of the season 2 finale, after the credits we saw a scene of William descending on an elevator to be greeted by a host version of his daughter Emily.
 We also saw that there are host versions of William as well.
-So in this scene is William William?
+So in this scene is William, William?
 Is he a host?
 Is it a nightmare?
-The one thing I know for certain is that this scene is Westworld at its best.

 And what better way to end such a scene than to have William point a gun at Charlotte Hale and say, "You're not real either."